lisaplesko/cellarage/ProjectPlan.md

 * User can share a wine/description/review on Twitter or Facebook to a friend

+DATABASES:

+Users has_many wines
+Vineyards has_many wines
+Wines belongs_to Users, belongs_to Vineyards
+Inventory database to connect User and Wine?
+* Additional database for User saved_wines

 USER EXPERIENCE:

 Login page:  Shows overall details of cellar across all members